zmalone/chef-web-docs/source/local-development/windows/index.md

 <img src="/assets/images/networks/workstation-vm.png" style="width:40%; box-shadow: none;" alt="Your workstation, Test Kitchen, and a virtual machine" />

 Another benefit to using Test Kitchen is that the operating system of your virtual environment doesn't need to match your workstation's.
-So even though you're configuring an Ubuntu server, your workstation can be Mac OS, Windows, or another Linux distribution.
+So even though you're configuring a Red Hat Enterprise Linux or CentOS server, your workstation can be Mac OS, Windows, or another Linux distribution.

 Recall that the `awesome_customers` cookbook configures a basic web application that reads customer records from a database and displays the results on a web page.